zshlabs/datewise/README.md

 ## Contact us

-Contact us if you are interested in our Enterprise plan for large organizations that need extra flexibility and control.
+Please feel free to contact us if you are interested in our Enterprise plan for large organizations that need extra flexibility and control.

 <a href="https://app.cal.com/anuragtsx/datewise-pricing?utm_source=banner"><img alt="Book us with Cal.com" src="https://cal.com/book-with-cal-dark.svg" /></a>